NowanIlfideme/annodize/README.md

-# annodize: Dataframe validation using Annotations
+# Annodize: Python Annotations that are shockingly useful

-Dataframe validation using PEP 593 (Python 3.9+) Annotated Types
+Using PEP 593 (Python 3.9+) Annotated Types for good... or for evil.

+## Example uses

+- Data type conversion.
+- Dataframe validation.
+- (Your use case here!)